NYCU-Perceptual-Signal-Processing-Lab/SDVED-TDA/README.md

 ## Evaluation notes

 - These labels describe perceived timbre attributes, rather than a single overall singing quality score.
-- The manuscript uses an 80%/20% train/test partition at the singer level.
+- The manuscript uses train/test partition at the singer level.
 Keep samples from the same singer together when constructing evaluation splits to avoid singer overlap.
-- In our work, we use `LYR`,`LZQ` as female test singer and `TGL` as male test singer.
-All results are measured on these data.
+- In our work, we use `LYR`,`LZQ` as female test singer (2/13) and `TGL` as male test singer (1/9).
+All reported SDVED-TDA test results are measured on these data.
 - The dataset is limited to 132 samples from 22 singers; consider this scope when interpreting generalization results.

 ## Training and evaluation